equinor/fusion-workspace/README.md

 To run a test app go to apps/test-app and run `pnpm dev`.
 If you make changes to packages/ while the test app is running just run `pnpm build` in that folder while the test-app is running.

+## Publishing packages

+The repository is configured with CI/CD and automatic deployment, to trigger a release update the version in `package.json` of the package you want to release and merge into main.

 ## Packages cross imports

 Allowed cross imports